 Building on the discussion of Qatar’s football development strategy, Dr. Wadih Ishaq spoke about Qatar’s hosting of the FIFA World Cup in 2022.
 Dr. Ishaq pointed out that while scholars and analysts have addressed football, politics, and socioeconomic issues, there is little work that offers an internal perspective on the World Cup and its implications for Qatari society, economy, and culture.
 Among other topics, it is important to study sports and education in Qatar, and the long term educational opportunities and job security for athletes.

-Simon Chadwick spoke about the off-field management of football and highlighted a study by Jasoor institute that measured the size of the sports economy in the Middle East.
+Simon Chadwick spoke about the off-field management of football and highlighted a study by Jasoor Institute that measured the size of the sports economy in the Middle East.
 The study examined the broader sports landscape in the region and drew attention to major clubs and federations in the GCC member states.
 Chadwick suggested that in order to address the question of football management in the GCC, five areas need to be studied; fan engagement, investment, sponsorship, brands and branding, and industrial networks.
 Professor Chadwick identified a number of core research questions: How can football in the GCC region establish and build sustainable match day attendances?
 What role in the development of football in the region should investment play?
 What purpose do the portfolios of GCC region football sponsors serve?
 Can football club brands in the GCC region ever rival those of their international rivals?
 How is football contributing to broader industrial challenges facing the GCC region?

-Thomas Griffin explored the question of national identity and football players of the Qatari national team.
+Ross Griffin explored the question of national identity and football players of the Qatari national team.
 The composition of the Qatari team contains a host of players born in countries such as Sudan, Iraq, Algeria, France, and Portugal.
 Their success as a national team presents the opportunity to revisit the complicated relationship between nationalism, football, and national identity from a player perspective.
 The identity dilemmas that inevitably ensue when athletes are naturalized has been given significant consideration by scholars of sport and nationalism.
 Financial gain, cultural affinity, and professional ambition have all been cited as motivating factors influencing an athlete’s decision to switch allegiances.
 Nevertheless, the majority of these analyses have been undertaken with the construct of a team, the fan, or the nation in mind.
-Thomas Griffin suggested that there is a need to include the subjective perspective of players themselves in their performance of national identity.
+Ross Griffin suggested that there is a need to include the subjective perspective of players themselves in their performance of national identity.